cward-dev/dev10-program-classwork/week-04/assessment/sustainable-foraging/README.md

   * Solution
     * Added overrides for `Forage::equals` and `Forage::hashCode` to check for same date, Item, and Forager
     * Added `ForageService::checkForDuplicate`
-- [ ] `view.chooseItem` does not allow user to select again if invalid item id is entered, does not catch until the service layer (throws an error message rather tahn allowing use to enter a valid date)
+- [x] `View::chooseItem` does not allow user to select again if invalid item id is entered, does not catch until the service layer (throws an error message rather tahn allowing use to enter a valid date)
   * Issue
-    *
+    * If a user enters an id for an item that is not listed, they are not given another chance to enter a valid value
   * Solution
-    *
+    * added a `while (true)` loop to allow inputs until a valid one is entered

 ### Research
 - [ ] TBD